kitchej/TCPLib/Documentation/docs.md

 ### **Properties**

 * **addr:**

   A tuple with the current address the server is listening on.
 Read only.

 * **is_running:**

   A boolean indicating whether the server is set up and running.
 Read only.

 * **max_clients:**

   An positive integer representing the maximum allowed connections.
 Zero indicates that the server will allow infinite connections.

 * **timeout:**

   A positive integer representing the amount of time the server will wait on a connection.
 A value of None indicates an infinite timeout.

 * **client_count:**

   An int representing the number of connected clients.
 Read only.

 * **is_full:**

   A boolean indicating if the server is full.
 Read only.

 * **client_count:**

   An int representing the number of connected clients.
 Read only.

 ### **Methods**

+* **from_socket(soc: socket.socket, max_clients: int)**

+    A class method that allows for a TCPServer object to be created from a socket object.
+The socket must be initialized and bound to an address.
+    Returns a new TCPServer object.

 * **set_clients_timeout(timeout: ```int```):**